albertakhmetov/LiteRepository/README.md

 	VALUES (@FirstName, @SecondName)
 	SELECT SCOPE_IDENTITY()

 To update the record you can use one of two methods.
-The first updates the record as a whole, finding it by primary key:
+The first updates the record as a whole, finding it by the primary key:

 	var entity = new Entity { Id = 42, FirstName = "Alex", SecondName = "Lion" };
 	var execResult = db.Update(entity);